vippsas/vipps-recurring-api/vipps-recurring-api.md

 call, it will cause a push notification to be sent to the given phone number immediately, without loading the landing page.

-If the sale unit is not whitelisted, the request will fail and an error message will be returned.
+If the sales unit is not whitelisted, the request will fail and an error message will be returned.

 ## HTTP responses